Defending Jacksonville Juveniles Charged with Criminal Offenses

 Helping families keep their children out of the criminal justice system

 When your child is facing charges of juvenile delinquency, it can seem like the government is trying to rip your family apart.
-At the law firm of Robert Shafer & Associates, P.A., we take every possible step to keep kids at home with their families so that they can get the treatment and care they need.
+At the law firm of Shafer Law, P.A., we take every possible step to keep kids at home with their families so that they can get the treatment and care they need.
 Our attorneys also work to keep juveniles from being charged as adults and, when possible, to have those over 18 prosecuted as a youthful offender instead of as an adult.

 Defending juveniles against common charges